Online Courses

 Graphics - Thinkific

 Thinkific is a solid online course platform that gives you good tools for teaching and distributing your course, but also some good features for running a course-based business.
-With features like customizable landing pages, quizzes and evaluations, dripable course content, certificates, and even some new features around communities and live teaching, Thinkific's platform offers some solid tools.
+With features like customizable landing pages, quizzes and evaluations, drip-able course content, certificates, and even some new features around communities and live teaching, Thinkific's platform offers some good tools.

 Thinkific- Course Builder

-Thinkific offers drag-and-drop page building and a set of good marketing tools (including a basic email function).
+Thinkific offers drag-and-drop page building and a set of marketing tools (including a basic email function).

-Thinkific's apps are a recent addition, and they've suffered from a lot of complaints about functionality, with many teachers saying they're unusable (They're rated 2.1 stars on the App Store and 2.6 on Google Play as of writing this).
+Thinkific's apps are a recent addition, and they've suffered from a lot of complaints about functionality, with many teachers saying they're unusable (They're rated 3.1 stars on the App Store and 1.9 stars!! on Google Play as of writing this).

 Thinkific - community